PiRK/ecashaddrconv/README.md

 # ecashaddrconv
-Standalone C++ implementation of cashaddr extracted from Bitcoin ABC.
+Standalone C++ implementation of CashAddr extracted from Bitcoin ABC.

 ## Requirements
 This library depends on OpenSSL for the sha256 operation required for computing legacy address checksums.